 - Healthy Monthly Share- Up to 20% off for members who meet their Health Incentive standards based on BMI, waist measurements, and blood pressure.

-- Health Partner Program- In some cases you may be required to join the Health Partner program if you have conditions such as high cholesterol, excess, weight, or diabetes.
+- Health Partner Program- In some cases you may be required to join the Health Partner program if you have conditions such as high cholesterol, excess weight, or diabetes.
 This adds an $80 fee to your monthly share.
+If you're financially struggling with your diabetes, you might want to consider exploring the idea of selling your unused/spare test strips in exchange for quick cash.
+Websites such as Teststrips4money.

 Christian Healthcare Ministries